 During the M.B.A. program, students are required to demonstrate competency in knowledge, skills and abilities requisite to success as a practicing manager.
 Each M.B.A. course includes a significant written and oral presentation component.
 A thesis is not required.
-Students will be assessed on student learning outcomes through a combination of course based assessments as well as a capstone exam to be completed in the final semester of a student's program.
-Students must score in the 50th percentile nationally in order to be eligible for graduation.
+A minimum of 17 of 33 semester hours of program coursework must be taken with the following business prefixes: ACCT, BADM, BLAW, CIS, ECON, FIN, HRM, MGT, MKT, or RMI.
+Students will be assessed on student learning outcomes through a combination of course-based assessments as well as a capstone exam to be completed in the final semester of a student's program.
+Students must complete the capstone exam in order to be eligible for graduation.